-An actor models a type of role played by an entity that interacts with the subject (e.g. by exchanging signals and data), but which is external to the subject. ...
-Actors may represent roles played by human users, external hardware, or other subjects.
-Note that an actor does not necessarily represent a specific physical entity but merely a particular facet (i.e. "role") of some entity that is relevant to the specification of its associated Use Cases.
-Thus, a single physical instance may play the role of several different actors and, conversely, a given actor may be played by multiple different instances.
+An Actor models a type of role played by an entity that interacts with the subjects of its associated UseCases (e.g., by exchanging signals and data).
+Actors may represent roles played by human users, external hardware, or other systems.

+NOTE.
+An Actor does not necessarily represent a specific physical entity but instead a particular role of some entity that is relevant to the specification of its associated UseCases.
+Thus, a single physical instance may play the role of several different Actors and, conversely, a given Actor may be played by multiple different instances.